Tanzania

 Outbreaks

-• There is an outbreak of the Marburg virus in Bukoba District (Kagera Region) in northern Tanzania.
+• There is an outbreak of the Marburg virus in Kagera, a region in the north-west.

 This page contains the main health risks for travellers and general recommendations.
 Travel conditions are different for everyone and each patient's health condition varies.
 Discuss your trip during a travel consultation with your doctor or in a travel clinic, preferably six to eight weeks before departure.